 Where to Eat in Zadar

-We are generally looking for delicious food, that doesn’t break our budget, and presents options that will work for all four of us.
-There are lots of options for where to stay in Zadar, from the old town to beach resorts.
+We are generally looking for delicious food, that doesn’t break our budget and presents options that will work for all four of us.

 Coffee & Cake– Despite its name, this cafe also serves brunch.
 Many of the dishes include fresh avocado.
 We also returned here for an espresso and a slice of cake.
 Ul.
 Brace Vranjana 14.